btcpayserver/btcpayserver-doc/docs/VirtueMart.md

 ---
-description: How to integrate BTCPay Server into your VirtueMart store.
+description: How to integrate BTCPay Server into your Joomla VirtueMart store.
 tags:
 - VirtueMart
 - Joomla